Hadean: Oceans

-Studies of zircons have found that liquid water may have existed between 4.0 and 4.4 billion years ago, very soon after the formation of Earth.
-Liquid water oceans existed despite the high surface temperature, because at an atmospheric pressure of 27 atmospheres, water is still liquid.
+Studies of zircons have found that liquid water may have existed between 4.0 and 4.4 Ga, very soon after the formation of Earth.
+Liquid water oceans existed despite the high surface temperature, because at an atmospheric pressure of 27 atmospheres, water remains liquid.

+The most likely source of the water in the Hadean ocean was outgassing from the Earth's mantle.
+Bombardment origin of a substantial amount of water is unlikely, due to the incompatibility of isotope fractions between the Earth and comets.

 Asteroid impacts during the Hadean and into the Archean would have periodically disrupted the ocean.
-The geological record from 3.2 Gya contains evidence of multiple impacts of objects up to 100 km in diameter.
+The geological record from 3.2 Ga contains evidence of multiple impacts of objects up to 100 km in diameter.
 Each such impact would have boiled off up to 100 m of a global ocean, and temporarily raised the atmospheric temperature to 500 C. However, the frequency of meteorite impacts is still under study: the Earth may have gone through long periods when liquid oceans and life were possible.

-The liquid water would absorb the carbon dioxide in the early atmosphere, not enough by itself to substantially reduce the amount of CO_{2}.
+The liquid water would absorb the carbon dioxide in the early atmosphere; this would not be enough by itself to substantially reduce the amount of CO_{2}.

 Plate tectonics

-A 2008 study of zircons found that Australian Hadean rock contains minerals pointing to the existence of plate tectonics as early as 4 billion years ago (approximately 600 million years after Earth's formation).
+A 2008 study of zircons found that Australian Hadean rock contains minerals pointing to the existence of plate tectonics as early as 4 Ga (approximately 600 million years after Earth's formation).
 However, some geologists suggest that the zircons could have been formed by meteorite impacts.
 The direct evidence of Hadean geology from zircons is limited, because the zircons are largely gathered in one locality in Australia.
 Geophysical models are underconstrained, but can paint a general picture of the state of Earth in the Hadean.

 Mantle convection in the Hadean was likely vigorous, due to lower viscosity.
 The lower viscosity was due to the high levels of radiogenic heat and the fact that water in the mantle had not yet fully outgassed.
 Whether the vigorous convection led to plate tectonics in the Hadean or was confined under a rigid lid is still a matter of debate.
-The presence of Hadean oceans are thought to trigger plate tectonics.
+The presence of Hadean oceans is thought to have triggered plate tectonics.

 Subduction due to plate tectonics would have removed carbonate from the early oceans, contributing to the removal of the CO_{2}-rich early atmosphere.
 Removal of this early atmosphere is evidence of Hadean plate tectonics.

 If plate tectonics occurred in the Hadean, it would have formed continental crust.
 Different models predict different amounts of continental crust during the Hadean.
 The work of Dhiume et al. predicts that by the end of the Hadean, the continental crust had only 25% of today's area.
-The models of Korenaga, et al. predict that the continental crust grew to present-day volume sometime between 4.0 and 4.2 Gya.
+The models of Korenaga, et al. predict that the continental crust grew to present-day volume sometime between 4.2 and 4.0 Ga.